 More severe cases of blepharitis may require other approaches to treatment, such as topical and oral medicines.
 Nutritional supplementation can also help some cases of posterior blepharitis.
 Dr. Brooks will develop an effective blepharitis treatment plan based on the circumstances of your specific condition.

-If you have further questions about blepharitis, please contact Brooks Eye Associates or call (972) 737-1181 to schedule an appointment.
-We serve patients throughout Plano, Frisco, and Dallas, Texas.
+If you have further questions about blepharitis, please contact Brooks Eye Associates or call (972) 403-1110 to schedule an appointment.
+We serve patients in North Texas, including Plano, Frisco, and Dallas.